HussAreus/Lego-Bob-Ross/README.md

 # Drawing System

-Welcome to the Drawing System project, an Arduino-based system designed for precise control of a drawing tool, such as a pencil or needle.
-The system is equipped with servo motors for accurate positioning and user-friendly buttons for interactive control.
+Welcome to the Drawing System project, an Arduino-based system designed for precise control of a drawing tool, such as a pencil.
+The system is equipped with servo motors for accurate positioning.
 Additionally, a Python script is provided to facilitate image processing for drawing intricate patterns.

 ## Arduino Code (drawing_system.ino)

 # Overview

 The Arduino code orchestrates the functionality of the drawing system.
-Utilizing servo motors and buttons, it enables the system to draw predefined shapes.
+Utilizing servo motors, it enables the system to draw predefined shapes.
 The code includes features for starting, stopping, and loading drawings.

 ## Components